foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/person_detection/README.md

 generate_person_detection_int8_make_project
 ```
 TCF file for VPX Processor can be generated using tcfgen tool which is part of [MetaWare Development Toolkit](#MetaWare-Development-Toolkit). \
-Following command can be used to generate TCF file to run application on VPX Processor using nSIM Simulator:
+The following command can be used to generate TCF file to run applications on VPX Processor using nSIM Simulator:
 ```
 tcfgen -o vpx5_integer_full.tcf -tcf=vpx5_integer_full -iccm_size=0x80000 -dccm_size=0x40000
 ```